amfairley/toytribe/TESTING.md

 ## Automated Testing

 ### Accessibility Testing
-Accessibility was kept in mind throughout development and the best practices were kept to across the website.
+Accessibility was kept in mind throughout development and the best practices were kept to across the website including, but not limited to, ensuring aria-labels and alt texts were used throughout, using semantic HTML, creating easy to see colour contrasts.
 Where hidden text was used, it was hidden in a way that was still accessible to screen readers.
 Accessibility testing was performed using the [Wave](https://wave.webaim.org/) validator to provide key information about the accessibility standard of the website.
 Pages that required login were beyond the purview of the [Wave](https://wave.webaim.org/) browser tool, so the Wave extension for Google Chrome was used, which can be found [here](https://wave.webaim.org/extension/).

 **home.html**<br>